-A small country with a big reputation.
-Packed with fascinating history, rugged, romantic landscapes and a vibrant culture.
+A small country with a big reputation, Ireland is packed with fascinating history, rugged, romantic landscapes and a vibrant culture.
 Norman castles overlook wild, deserted beaches, Georgian country houses are home to impromptu traditional music sessions and theatre goers spill out into bustling Dublin pubs.
 The stunning natural beauty is only outshone by the warm welcome you’ll receive from the Irish.
-Their unique blend of warmth, humor and irreverence will ensure your trip to the Emerald Isle is a true adventure.
+Their unique blend of warmth, humour and irreverence will ensure your trip to the Emerald Isle is a true adventure.

 You could say this country receives slightly more than its fair share of rain but don’t let this put you off!
 It has of course, resulted in brilliant green countryside.
 If you are planning a visit, June to September are the very best times.
 We’d also recommend Christmas time, where the pubs string festive lights everywhere and everyone is in good spirits.